Newdigate

-Newdigate is a village and civil parish in the Mole Valley borough of Surrey lying in a relatively flat part of the Weald to the east of the A24 road between Dorking and Horsham, 13 mi ESE of Guildford and 25 mi south of London.
+Newdigate is a village and civil parish in the Mole Valley borough of Surrey.
+Lying in a relatively flat part of the Weald, Newdigate is to the east of the A24 road between Dorking and Horsham, 13 mi ESE of Guildford and 25 mi south of London.
 Neighbouring parishes are Charlwood, North Holmwood, South Holmwood, Leigh and Capel.

 History

 Etymology

 The name of Newdigate refers to a place at the gate or path to a wood.
 Surviving manuscripts such as manorial rolls, Assize Rolls and Feet of Fines give forms including Newdegate (13th century), Newedegate and Neudegate (15th century) and Nudgate (16th century).
 The name Ewood (Iwode in Feet of Fines 1312) occurs in the parish and might derive from Old English for a forest of yew-trees, in which case the 'N' survives from a prefix such as 'in' (O.E. 'on') or 'at the' (O.E. 'be þane').
 Alternatively, the word may refer to a 'New wood'.